-Best Paper in SRM Award
+Best Paper Award

-ESRA awards its ‘Best Paper in SRM’ award to authors of the highest quality publications in the ESRA journal ‘Survey Research Methods’.
+The ESRA Best Paper Award is offered to authors of the highest quality publications in the journal Survey Research Methods.
 The aim of the award is to increase the journal's visibility and act as an additional incentive for attracting high quality papers to the journal.

-2017 Marc Hoglinger, Ben Jann, and Andreas Diekmann “Sensitive Questions in Online Surveys: An Experimental Evaluation of Different Implementations of the Randomized Response Technique and the Crosswise Model” (SRM 2016, 10)
+|2017||Marc Höglinger, Ben Jann, and Andreas Diekmann (2016).
+Sensitive Questions in Online Surveys: An Experimental Evaluation of Different Implementations of the Randomized Response Technique and the Crosswise Model.
+Survey Research Methods, 10(3), 171-187.|

-|2015||Jolene D. Smyth, Kristen Olson and Alian Kasabian, “The Effect of Answering in a Preferred Versus a Non-Preferred Survey Mode on Measurement” (SRM 2014, 8)
+|2015||Jolene D. Smyth, Kristen Olson, and Alian Kasabian (2014).
+The Effect of Answering in a Preferred Versus a Non-Preferred Survey Mode on Measurement.
+Survey Research Methods, 8(3), 137-152.|